Preparing to rent

 Settle the lease

-• Do a walk-through.
-Inspect the rental with the landlord and make sure to document any damage or wear and tear that you see in the unit.
+• Complete a walk-through inspection.
+Inspect the rental property with the landlord and make sure to document any damage or wear and tear you see in the unit.

-• Read thoroughly.
-Take time to read the lease carefully as it is a legally binding contract.
+• Read the lease agreement thoroughly.
+Take time to read the lease carefully, because it is a legally binding contract.
 If you have questions, ask the landlord or a trusted advisor.

 The documents involved in renting